-Source: SARB BA900 returns.
+Source: SARB BA900 returns as at 30 June 2014

-The table below sets out the maturity profile as at 30 June 2013 of all outstanding capital markets instruments issued by the Bank.
+The table below sets out the maturity profile as at 30 June 2014 of all outstanding capital markets instruments issued by the Bank.
 The Bank does not have concentration risk in any one year.